 Van Gogh’s most replicated print is “Starry Night” which depicted his view from his room at the asylum in Saint-Rémy-de-Provence in 1889.
 You can find a coloring page HERE.

 I closed by discussing that Van Gogh became very famous in the years after his death and one of the paintings from his Sunflower Series sold for over 70 million dollars in 1989.
-This of course impressed them terribly.
-We also talked about the fact that Van Gogh often changed in mark (signature) in his paintings and asked if they could find his mark in this Sunflower painting.
+This, of course, impressed them terribly.
+We also talked about the fact that Van Gogh often changed his mark (signature) in his paintings and asked if they could find his mark in this Sunflower painting.

 I then passed out a sheet with an image of an empty frame and directed the students to create their own still life of flowers.
 I stressed that no painting would be the same because each student would have a different view (perspective) of the pot of sunflowers from where they were sitting.
 (This eliminated the need for a student to be just like everyone else.)

 It is interesting to note that no two drawings were the same (which made me VERY happy), yet each and every student made their mark on their drawings.